HappyHackingSpace/ai-tools/README.md

 - **[Boomy](https://boomy.com/)** - AI-powered tool that enables users to create music with a few clicks.
 - **[Sider AI](https://sider.ai/)** - AI platform for speech and audio analysis.
 - **[Magenta](https://magenta.tensorflow.org/)** - Open-source AI tool by Google for music and art generation.
+- **[Vocol AI](https://www.vocol.ai/)** - Vocol, driven by Artificial Intelligence, empowers individuals and enterprises to collaborate efficiently by turning voice into text with high accuracy and sharing the actionable insights.
+- **[Aiva](https://www.aiva.ai/)** - AIVA AI is an AI-powered music composer that creates original soundtracks for films, games, and commercials.
+It helps artists and creators generate unique compositions effortlessly.
+- **[Soundful](https://soundful.com/)** - Soundful is an AI-powered music platform that generates royalty-free tracks for content creators, brands, and businesses.
+It enables users to customize and create unique music effortlessly.

 ### 5-Coding & Development